open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Option: Ordered labels

-As a language-level decision, APIs may support label key ordering.
+As a language-level decision, APIs MAY support label key ordering.
 In this case, the user may specify an ordered sequence of label keys, which is used to create an unordered set of labels from a sequence of similarly ordered label values.
 For example: